 Somatic genetic testing vs Germline genetic testing

-Somatic genetic testing, or tumor testing, is rapidly become a more routine part of oncology as it can help providers identify specific mutations in tumor cells.
+Somatic genetic testing, or tumor testing, is rapidly becoming a more routine part of oncology as it can help providers identify specific mutations in tumor cells.
 Somatic genetic testing can help identify treatment options targeted at the mutations present in the cancerous tumor cells.

 Additionally, germline genetic testing, which looks at inherited genetic mutations, is becoming more common to screen patients for their risk of developing cancer.
 BRCA1 and BRCA2 screenings for breast and ovarian cancer are some of the more well-known types of germline genetic testing.